Herberts Cukurs: Attempted exoneration by right-wing Latvian nationalists

+In April 2025, the Latvian prosecutor closed the case regarding Cukurs citing insufficient evidence.

+Documentaries

 Episode 1 of National Geographic's 2009 series Nazi Hunters recreated Mossad's assassination operation of Cukurs.

-On 11 October 2014, a musical "Cukurs.
-Herberts Cukurs", produced by Juris Millers, premiered in Liepāja.
-"We are not Herbert Cukurs' advocates and we are not his judges," Millers said at the premiere, "I hope this performance will make you think."
-Another performance initially scheduled for 17 March, the day after the Remembrance day of the Latvian legionnaires, was postponed in fear of "serious provocations".
-The musical was criticised by Zuroff who tweeted he was "utterly disgusted" by it, Russian President Vladimir Putin called the musical a "vivid example" of open manifestations of neo-Nazism that he alleged had become "routine" in Latvia and other Baltic countries.
-Minister of Foreign Affairs of Latvia Edgars Rinkēvičs said the production “is not in good taste” and "cannot, in any way, be supported", but defended the producer's right to free speech.
+On 11 October 2014, the musical Cukurs.
+Herberts Cukurs, produced by Juris Millers, premiered in Liepāja.
+"We are not Herbert Cukurs' advocates and we are not his judges", Millers said at the premiere, "I hope this performance will make you think."
+Another performance initially scheduled for 17 March, the day after the Remembrance Day of the Latvian Legionnaires, was postponed in fear of "serious provocations".
+The musical was criticised by Zuroff who tweeted he was "utterly disgusted" by it, and Russian President Vladimir Putin called the musical a "vivid example" of open manifestations of neo-Nazism that he alleged had become "routine" in Latvia and other Baltic countries.
+Minister of Foreign Affairs of Latvia Edgars Rinkēvičs said the production "is not in good taste" and "cannot, in any way, be supported", but defended the producer's right to free speech.

 In 2020, Stephan Talty published an account of the Mossad's hunt for Cukurs, titled The Good Assassin: How a Mossad Agent and a Band of Survivors Hunted Down the Butcher of Latvia.

+Awards

+On 18 November 1937, Cukurs was awarded the Order of the Three Stars, IV class.

+Personal life

+Cukurs had a daughter named Antinea Dolores Cukurs Rizzotto.
+Her granddaughter, Cukurs' great-granddaughter, is Latvian-Brazilian singer Laura Rizzotto.